smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 In SQL Server, a DML trigger is a particular type of stored procedure that automatically executes in response to data modification events (such as `INSERT`, `UPDATE`, or `DELETE`) on a table or view.
 This allows you to enforce business rules or take additional actions when data changes.

-Here, you can see that the DML trigger references the internal SQL Server tables `deleted` and `inserted`, which store the deleted and inserted records, respectively, during DML statement execution.
+DML triggers can access the special logical tables `inserted` and `deleted`, which contain the rows affected by the triggering statement.

 ```sql
 USE foo;